austin-r-brown/airbnextdoor/README.md

 # airbnextdoor

 This application is designed to send email updates when the booked dates change on a specified Airbnb listing.
+To use, you will first need to install the latest version of Node (https://nodejs.org/en/download).

-To use, you will first need to create a .env file.
+Next, you will need to create a .env file.

 Here is the .env structure: